kawaicheung/book-on-naming-things/manuscript/0_C_Pruning.md

 I understood why there was a requirement -- it gave us a general guideline for how much we should write.
 But, that requirement became the thing that we'd gravitate toward.
 “Can I get to ten pages if I increase the font size by one pixel?” was more important than “Does that additional paragraph really strengthen my argument?”.

-I wonder what would happen if teachers gave limits in reverse -- no more than five paragraphs, 2000 words, or ten pages.
-Maybe placing a maximum constraint would produced better results all the while mitigating unnecessarily long sentences and double spacing.
+I wonder what would happen if teachers gave these limits in reverse -- no more than five paragraphs, 2000 words, or ten pages.
+Placing a maximum constraint would focus the writer on what they're writing about, all the while mitigating unnecessarily long sentences and double spacing.

 Editing, in school, usually meant bloating your words.
-It wasn’t until I left school that I discovered that editing is the art of writing _less_ words.
+It wasn’t until I left school that I discovered that the true value of editing is reducing words.

-When I edit my writing now, I almost always end up with something _shorter_ than what I started with.
+When I edit, I almost always end up with something _shorter_ than what I started with.
 I don't aim for a word count; I aim to make each word count.
 Prune what's not essential.

 Luckily, we don’t stigmatize concise code.
 Code brevity has always been seen as a good thing in our industry.
 No sane programmer would tinker with a small bit of logic just to get it to be more wordy.